 The validation process begins with automated checks.
 Each check compares resulting values against pre-defined limits as well as comparable parameters.
-All automated checks are performed as part of the csn_validate command.
+All automated checks are performed as part of the csn\validate command.
 The resulting data tables from these checks are formatted for further graphical interpretation.
 The individual checks are described below.
-As each check is a function within the datvalCSN R package, it is possible to execute them outside of the csn_validate command, if required.
+As each check is a function within the datvalCSN R package, it is possible to execute them outside of the csn\validate command, if required.
 In the following descriptions of the checks, the function name is documented; further details can be obtained for each function from the help documents in the R environment by entering a question mark before the function name in the R console.
+Similar data to the output data tables from the checks are also available with visualization tools described below (see Section 8.4); the data tables and visualization tools can be used separately and in parallel for validation.

 Operational parameters such as sample flow rate and operating temperature should have been checked both at the sampling site as well as at the Sample Handling Laboratory.
-However, there are two checks included within the csn_validate function for flow and ambient data (function names: Flow.check and Amb.check, respectively) to compare reported values with instrumental limits to determine if additional flagging is needed.
+However, there are two checks included within the csn\validate function for flow and ambient data (function names: Flow.check and Amb.check, respectively) to compare reported values with instrumental limits to determine if additional flagging is needed.
 Both functions use the filter.Filters table from the CSN database.

 The Flow.check function generates a dataframe within the R environment containing the records that have aberrant flow values but have not been invalidated.
-The null code "AH" will be applied to all of these filters, which represents "Sample Flow Rate or CV out of Limits" in the AQS database.
-The null code "SV" will be applied when the sample volume is out of limits.
-If either the "AH" or "SV" null codes are applied, all parameters except the ambient temperature and ambient pressure will be invalidated.
+The null code "AH - Sample Flow Rate or CV out of Limits" will be applied to all of these filters, which represents "Sample Flow Rate or CV out of Limits" in the AQS database.
+The null code "SV - Sample Volume Out of Limits" will be applied when the sample volume is out of limits.
+If either the "AH - Sample Flow Rate or CV out of Limits" or "SV - Sample Volume Out of Limits" null codes are applied, all parameters except the ambient temperature and ambient pressure will be invalidated.